tact-lang/pitaya/docs/SPECIFICATION.md

 - Aggregate metrics (total cost, duration, tokens)
 - Task-level details and outcomes
 - Strategy-specific results
+ - Top-level `status` where `"interrupted"` indicates at least one task ended `INTERRUPTED` at run end; otherwise `"completed"`.
+On resumed runs that reach completion, `completed_at` reflects the final end-of-run time.
  - Optional: `provenance_excerpt` for each imported artifact (latest orchestrator note line) for quick audit

 **Metrics Export**: Time-series data in CSV format: